cerati/p2r-tests/README.md

 #Example command:
 python build.py -t cuda --num_streams 1 --bsize 1 -v
 ```

 ### CUDA versions

 There are 3 different versions of CUDA implementations, with different indexing scheme and kernel launch patterns.
+For details of how the 3 implementaion differs, see slides [here](https://github.com/kakwok/p2r-tests/blob/main/slides/p2z-slides_mar30.pdf)

 `cuda`: Always run with `bsize=1`.
 Kernels are launched in 1D blocks with a constant threads per block inside.
 ```